About

 Brief history

-How we gather is manifested through communal meals and supper clubs, pop-up exhibitions, coworking sessions, and neighbourhood soirees.
+How we gather at Magenta is manifested through communal meals, supper clubs, pop-up exhibitions, coworking sessions, and neighbourhood soirees.
 And we exchange knowledge through culturally-vital workshops, test kitchens and recipe-sharing, book launches, dialogues, and e-commerce projects.
 Alongside this, we run a Library and a Shop focusing on food cultures, heritage ventures, and experimental publishing from Asia and Australia.

-Our events and programs are organised in-house or with collaborators within the fields of art, food, social enterprise, architecture, film and music.
-Events are a mix of durational and one-off, with a schedule that stays elastic in line with the timelines of its Housekeepers and partners.
-At the core of these offerings is the levelled dynamic between hosthood and guest-hood and the notion that a home can be a sanctuary for shared incantations and belonging.
+Our collab programs are organised via invitation and by-proposal.
+We pencil in weekly events according to the rhythms of its Housekeepers and collaborators.
+At the core of these offerings is an equalised dynamic between hosthood and guest-hood and the notion that a home can be a sanctuary for shared incantations and belonging.

 🔮